BrendanBenshoof/P2PDNS/README.md

 - Each node of the network acts as a DNS server reverse compatible with the DNS RFC
 - Any end user who wishes to use this DNS network sets any node as their DNS server (and ideally this node is nearby to the client)
 - Each node keeps a local hosts file that caches the results of recent and frequent results
-- If a node does not have the DNS record for a request locally or stored in the cache It may either internally seek the value or return its best peer for that record depending on the recursive bit of the DNS request.
+- If a node does not have the DNS record for a request locally or stored in the cache, it may either internally seek the value or return its best peer for that record, depending on the recursive bit of the DNS request.
 - Optionally, if a DNS request is for a domain the P2P DNS is not configured to manage, the request is forwarded to a conventional DNS server